-If you do not pay your bill on time, you will be assessed late and installment fees and a past due balance hold will be placed on your account before the current term is complete that will prevent further registration.
-You must speak with a One Stop support staff to resolve any past due balances and to have the hold removed.
+If you do not pay your bill on time, you will be assessed late fee and a past due balance hold will be placed on your account.
+The hold will prevent further registration.
+You must speak with a Bursar Representative and make payment to resolve the past due balance in order to have the hold removed.

 Your past-due student balance must be paid as soon as possible.
 You are responsible for all late and re-billing fees assessed to your account while it remains past due.
 Be aware that you cannot set up a payment plan for the current term’s charges, when you are already on an installment and it is past due.
 You can make your payments following these guidelines:

 - Mail a payment to Dowling College